showner/THP2api/Readme_track.md

 Because i don't want to use sprocket, any front-end middleware and the test framework, and also use postgresqlas database:

-`rails new . -T --skip-bundle --api --database=postgresql`
+`rails new ./ -S -J -T -skip --skip-bundle --api --database=postgresql`

 Then rails is generating all required files